RobertTalbert/modernalgebra/design-notes/250-w2021-review-assignments.md

 ### Functions

+- Given a rule of association between two sets, determine if it is a function; if so, then state its domain, codomain, and range.
+- Given a function between two sets, find the image and preimage of various points.
-- Given a mapping between two sets, determine if
+- Given a function between two sets, determine if it is injective (one-to-one), surjective (onto), or bijective.

 ### Matrices and complex numbers
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NTA4ODUxNzBdfQ==
+eyJoaXN0b3J5IjpbMTQ4Nzg2MTEzOF19
 -->